Moving Housecleaning Checklist

 4. Clean appliances

 Cleaning the kitchen may take the most time, so be prepared to allot at least a few hours for this task.
-You can get some areas of the kitchen sparkling clean well before moving day, which will make your to-do list much easier to manage.
+You can get some areas of the kitchen sparkling clean well before moving day, which will make your move-out cleaning list much easier to manage.

 Cleaning the oven

-There are a few different ways to clean an oven.
-You could use the self-cleaning feature, which uses high heat to burn off food residue.
+You can use a few different methods to clean an oven.
+There’s the self-cleaning feature, which uses high heat to burn off food residue.
 This can take hours to complete and still requires a wipe-down after — and keep in mind that your house will get warm and the air may get smoky, so you’ll need to open windows and run fans to provide some ventilation.

 If you don’t want your house to heat up, try spot-cleaning the oven with a homemade cleaning paste.
 Melissa Caverly, founder of Imagine Maids, a residential and commercial cleaning services company, gave us this advice: “First, remove any racks or shelves from the oven and set them aside.
 Next, mix baking soda and water to form a paste, apply it to oven interior surfaces, and let it sit for several hours or overnight to break down tough stains and grime.”